Flank/flank/docs/host_binaries_solutions_comparison.md

 This list is only our idea feel free to suggest another one.

-All of the supported storage types can be [here](https://git-annex.branchable.com/special_remotes/)
+All of the supported storage types can be seen at [git-annex special_remotes](https://git-annex.branchable.com/special_remotes/)

 ### How to play with branches